Auditions for Advanced Ensembles

 4th stage- Lastly, students will sing in sections and will rotate in and out to observe timbre shifts.

-Solo performance of "My Country 'Tis of Thee" in one's own voice part (Soprano, Alto, Tenor, or Bass)
+Solo performance of "Danny Boy" in one's own voice part (Soprano, Alto, Tenor, or Bass)

 -During the solo performance, students will be adjudicated on: